 With lemons bursting onto the scene everywhere and it being the quintessential spring flavour I knew I had to use it even more in my baking.
-I love lemon flavour so much; it can cut right through the sweetness of any baked good and add a zesty fresh flavour to anything.
+I love lemon flavour so much; it can cut right through the sweetness of any baked good and add a zesty fresh flavour to anything and these lemon drizzle cookies prove this.
 And it was predicted to be one of the flavours of 2014!

 I am so excited to share this recipe with you, they are so easy to make and I know you are going to love them as much as I do.
 This recipe yields around 35 cookies and I had to chase Michael (Mr. Bake Then Eat) off several times while trying to photograph these cookies because he couldn’t stop eating them!
 Though he did manage to snag a few while my back was turned!
 Once photographed Michael made his way through these cookies in record time.

 This dough doesn’t require too much chilling time, just 30 minutes to help make it a little easier to handle, and this small amount of chilling time helps the cookies keep their shape as they bake.

 These are a little similar to shortbread, but are a little richer due to the egg yolk added to the dough.
 But they do have a very similar texture, crumbly and light 🙂

 I used a combination of icing sugar (powdered sugar) and flour to keep these soft and sweet, and the butter gives these cookies a lovely rich flavour and texture.